Tutorial: Monitoring a Credit Risk Model for Shift¶

 PercentTradesNeverDelq 0.042478

-# Train credit risk model
+# Train a credit risk model to predict loan default (Bad = 1)

 loan_status = y_train.map({'Good': 0, 'Bad': 1}).values